 It’s never been more important to understand and safeguard our environment.
 Whether it’s the landscapes that make up our planet, or the wildlife that inhabits them.
 So much hangs on the relationship between people and nature.
 Even small actions can make big changes towards helping conserve those subjects and spaces we love.
 Protecting them – so our future generations can enjoy them too, and not just read about something that was lost a long time ago.

 That is why we have chosen two initiatives that put people and the environment at the heart of everything they do.
 Helping people of all ages to be inspired by nature and wildlife.
 Supporting them to gain skills which help them to grow.

-If you too want to give something back, then why not make your next purchase one that contributes to our PROFITS FOR PROJECTS.
+If you too want to help us support these incredible projects, then why not make your next purchase one that contributes to our PROFITS FOR PROJECTS.
 To discover just how much of your purchase we donate, check out our product pages under Shop Products.

-Meanwhile, you can read more about the two ‘projects. which will benefit from your purchases this year.
+Meanwhile, you can read more about the two causes which will benefit from your purchases, this year.